 Fall Guys is available on Steam and PlayStation 4.
 It’s included as a PlayStation Plus game for August 2020.
 Joseph Pugh conducted this review on a standard PlayStation 4 console.
-If you found this review helpful, consider checking out my Kofi page.

 Fall Guys is an online multiplayer “battle royal” game where you compete against 60 other players in crazy obstacle courses and wacky mini-games.
 You won’t find weapons or loot here, just simple silly fun.

 The game takes you through several random mini games where only a finite number of players can qualify for the next round.
 Eventually the finalists will compete in a finale for a shiny golden crown.

 Fall Guys is simple to pick up and play.
 Each round only lasts a couple of minutes.
 Entire string of rounds can usually be completed in fifteen minutes or less, assuming you even make it to the finale.

 Fall Guys is immediately a breath of fresh air, in a world of grays and browns, blood and gore, pain, and suffering.
 Fall Guys is bright colors, flavored ice cream, and unicorn farts.
 Everything from the cute little bean people you play as, to the upbeat music and the colorful palette, it’s hard not to feel at least a little bit chipper playing the game.

 The entire conceptual design feels like the inspired result of an artist watching American Gladiators while on a sugar high infused mushroom trip.
 It was actually inspired by a Japanese show that I probably can’t pronounce because I can hardly enunciate basic English without slurring my words like I just licked a lollypop made out of Orajel.